Nikon D7500 Review

 Performance is an area of focus for Nikon and their new D7500 enthusiast DSLR.
 Paired with the new sensor is the EXPEED 5 image processor found in the D5 and D500 DSLRs.
 This sensor claims 30% faster performance than the D7200.

 Taking a look at Nikon's specs for its new camera, the D7500 is said to offer up to 8 frames per second with full AE and AF functionality.
-This is over 3fps faster than the D7200 with RAW capture and over 2fps faster when shooting JPEGs.
+This claim was confirmed by our Performance lab tests, with the D7500 even managing a slightly higher frame rate of 8.2fps.
+This is over 3fps faster than the D7200 with raw capture and over 2fps faster when shooting JPEGs.
 Shooting faster is great, but buffer depth is very important for sports and wildlife shooters and the D7500 aims to impress there as well.
-The D7500 claims a 50-frame buffer depth when shooting 14-bit RAW files and over 100 JPEG frames.
-Compared to its predecessor's lab results, this is 32 additional RAW files and over 44 more JPEG shots.
+The D7500 managed a 47 frame buffer depth when shooting lossless 14-bit raw files, and 100 best quality JPEG frames.
+Compared to its predecessor's lab results, this is 29 additional raw files and 44 more JPEG shots.

 Clearly, continuous shooting performance is an area Nikon where wanted to step up their game for their D7000-series.
-The inclusion of the EXPEED 5 processor in the D7500 and its resulting performance gains over the D7200 should surely excite sports and wildlife photographers in particular.
-Hopefully when we receive the D7500 to run through our lab, it will be able to meet its impressive specifications.
+The inclusion of the EXPEED 5 processor in the D7500 and its resulting performance gains over the D7200 will surely excite sports and wildlife photographers in particular.

 In addition to the standard suite of exposure modes -- such as aperture and shutter priority, manual and programmed auto -- the D7500 also includes scene modes and special effects modes.
 There is also a multiple exposure mode, which lets you capture up to 10 images and create a composite.
 The D7500 lets you lighten and darken each individual frame, too, as well as save the individual frames as standalone images.

 An exciting new feature for the D7500, and one which Nikon told us we should expect to see in future Nikon cameras, is Automatic Picture Control.
 This mode leverages the new metering sensor with its advanced scene recognition capabilities to deliver Picture Control functionality which changes on the fly depending on what you are shooting.
 The camera recognizes your subject and adjusts the tone curve accordingly.
-It will be interesting to see how well this new feature works in the real world when we get the camera out in the field.
-If you would like to use a traditional Picture Control, you can select from Landscape, Monochrome, Neutral, Portrait, Standard and Vivid.
+If you would like to use a traditional Picture Control, you can select from Standard, Landscape, Monochrome, Neutral, Portrait and Vivid.

-Video Features: Nikon D7500 is their most affordable 4K camera yet
+Video Features: D7500 is their most affordable 4K camera yet

-If you thought the Nikon D7500 introduced plenty of new still image capture features, you should also be impressed with its video capabilities.
+If you thought the D7500 introduced plenty of new still image capture features, you should also be impressed with its video capabilities.
 Whereas the D7200 topped out at Full HD video, the D7500 can now capture 4K UHD video (3,840 x 2,160) at up to 30p.
+However, just like the D500, the D7500's 4K video has a 1.5x crop factor (on top of the camera's 1.5x APS-C crop).

 Beyond sheer capture capabilities, the D7500 includes an array of exciting features for videographers.
 The camera can simultaneously record 4K UHD video to an external recorder and the internal memory card.
 In this usage case, the camera sends an uncompressed 4K UHD signal out to the external device via HDMI -- which has been optimized for 4K UHD video -- and a compressed video is recorded to the memory card.
 Further, the camera includes microphone and headphone jacks, which are critical for serious video shooters looking for the best audio recording and monitoring capabilities.
 The D7500 also includes zebra stripes in Live View, support for power aperture for smoother aperture changes during recording and Auto ISO functionality.
 For time lapse fans, the D7500 can create 4K UHD time lapse movies right in the camera.